Project Name: Vasse Bypass Road Construction

 Location: Vasse, West Australia

-Project Type: Road Construction/ Earthworks
+Project Type: Road Construction / Earthworks

 The purpose of the new Vasse Bypass project was to divert regional traffic around the new Vasse town site development.
 Constructed as a dual carriageway (with the ability to upgrade to four lanes) the Bypass has improved safety and amenity by removing large volumes of traffic from the town.
+The $12.8 million Bypass project was also completed on time and opened by Transport Minster Dean Nalder on 29 January 2016.

 The Bypass begins at the intersection of the Busselton Bypass and Bussell Highway, and proceeds west around the nearby Vasse town site development, before reconnecting to the existing Bussell Highway, south west of the development.